MUSIC EVENTS, Summer 2014

 Dickens Opera House

 Longmont’s historic 1881 opera house downtown at Third and Main streets hosts live music several nights per week.
-The winter/sprng lineup includes The Prairie Scholars, Johnny O Band, and Groovetramps and Ash Ganley. www.dickensoperahouse.com.
+The summer lineup includes The Prairie Scholars, Jeff Brinkman and Ash Ganley. www.dickensoperahouse.com.

 Early Music Colorado

 Early Music Colorado promotes the performance and appreciation of pre-1750 music, and the redesigned website lists dozens of upcoming early-music events in the metro area.
-New this season are monthly Happy Hour Chamber Concerts.
 Find everything at www.earlymusiccolorado.org.

-Sundays: Sunday-afternoon concerts at the Stanley Hotel in Estes Park feature regional, national and international artists.
-Find the complete schedule at www.estesparkmusicfestival.org.
+July 14 & 18; Aug.
+4: Sunday-afternoon concerts at the Stanley Hotel in Estes Park feature musicians from the Colorado Music Festival Chamber Orchestra.
+Details: www.estesparkmusicfestival.org.

 eTown Hall is a live-music venue in downtown Boulder that also has a full-service recording studio, is home to the eTown offices, and is the setting for most tapings of the eTown Live Radio Show.
-See www.etown.org for more information about the center and for shows that aren’t listed below. eTown Hall is at 1535 Spruce St. 303-443-8696.
+See www.etown.org for more information. eTown Hall is at 1535 Spruce St. 303-443-8696.

 This nationally known club at 1135 13th St. on “The Hill” presents live shows several nights a week.
 A few highlights are listed below; check www.foxtheatre.com for updates.
 303-443-3399 or 303-447-0095.